How to connect, edit, and remove a storage device integration in MASV

 8. In the Register Integration window, if you have not already installed the MASV Agent on your storage device, select the Install MASV Agent button, select the installation for your platform, and follow the installation instructions.masv-storage-device-register-integration

-9. In the Register Integration window, copy the code provided and paste it into the device’s Terminal window.
+9. In the Register Integration window, copy the block of code provided and paste it into the device’s Terminal window.

-10. Edit the root-path within the code to point to the directory you want to access.
+10. In the Terminal window, edit the placeholder text ('/path/to/dir/') for the root-path to point to a pre-existing directory that you want to access.

-11. When the Terminal window responds with Code: 200, select the Done button.
+12. Press Enter, and when the Terminal window responds with Code: 200, select the Done button in the MASV Web App .

 Notes for Docker